A.G. Lafley: Career outside of P&G

+the first phase of park in October, 2022, and expects to complete the full development in 7 to 10 years.

+Lafley continues to coach, mentor and teach CEOs and CEO candidates with CNEXT and Leading to Win, LLC.

 Recognition and thought leadership

 Lafley is broadly recognized for his business leadership.
 He was awarded "CEO of the Year 2006" by Chief Executive Magazine and the Peter G. Peterson Award for Business Statesmanship presented by the CED in 2009.
 In 2010, Lafley received the Edison Achievement Award, in recognition of his contributions to innovation, marketing, and human-centered design.
 He was also recognized with the 2010 Hall of Achievement Award, the highest honor given by the Grocery Manufacturers Association.
 In 2011, Lafley was awarded the Warren Bennis Award for Leadership Excellence and inducted into the IndustryWeek Manufacturing Hall of Fame.
 In 2012, Lafley was inducted into the prestigious Advertising Hall of Fame.

 In 2004, Lafley received the Golden Plate Award of the American Academy of Achievement during the International Achievement Summit in Chicago.

 In 2008, Lafley and strategy consultant Ram Charan published The Game Changer, an operating manager's guide to turning innovation into strategic advantage.
 Business Week selected The Game Changer as one of the year's "Top Ten Business Books."
 Lafley has also authored several critically acclaimed articles for Harvard Business Review, including “What Only the CEO Can Do” (May, 2009), “Executive Pay: Time for CEOs to Take a Stand” (May, 2010), “I Think of My Failures as a Gift” (April 2011), and “The Art and Science of Finding the Right CEO” (October, 2011) co-authored with notable author and leadership consultant, Noel M. Tichy.

 In 2010, Lafley was honored with an Edison Achievement Award for his commitment to innovation throughout his career.

 In 2013, Lafley and Roger Martin wrote Playing to Win, a practical approach to winning strategy—explaining what strategy is for (winning) and what it's about (choice).